Autonomy-Network/frontend-live-challenge/README.md

 In this case, `ethForCall` is the amount of ETH to send to `sendEthAtTime` and therefore is how much ETH we want to send to the recipient - so this is the amount inputted by the user in the UI.
 3. When the condition is met, a bot executes the request.
 The bot pays the gas fees with the ETH sent with the request in 2. and any excess ETH is returned to the user.
 The `recipient` receives the ETH in this transaction.
 This is the 2nd transaction sent to the blockchain, but is not sent by the user directly.

-Generally to keep things as simple as possible, the parameters would be:
- - `target` would be equal to the Uniswap wrapper contract
- - `referer` can just be set to `0x00..00`
- - `callData` would be the calldata that would need to be sent to the wrapper contract.
-This can be seen with https://github.com/Autonomy-Network/AutoSwap-Diff/blob/923fc0feb300f429b93221c9fcbae97ef889beae/src/hooks/useSwapCallback.ts#L237
- - `ethForCall` would be 0 if no eth is being sent.
-If the user wanted to trade eth > token, then `ethForCall` should be the amount of eth they want to trade, in wei
- - `verifyUser` would be `true` since you want the wrapper contract to know who the user is
- - `insertFeeAmount` would be `false` in the simple case of pre-paying for the execution
- - `payWithAUTO` would be `false`
-The 'value' sent with the function call would have to be equal to `ethForCall` to call the target function, and also have enough eth to pay the executor bot for the eth they spent executing the request in the future, plus a small fee (30% of the total gas cost that the executor paid).
-So regardless of whether `ethForCall` is 0, 'value' = `ethForCall` + 0.01 ETH (depends on gas prices, but for Ropsten, 0.01 ETH is enough to cover this.
-Any excess ETH that is not used in the execution is returned to the user after execution has finished)